Bentechy66/sugarizer/docs/tutorial_step6.md

 		});
 	});

 In this listener, we have to retrieve the presence object.
 As usual it's exposed by the `activity` object.
-So you just need a call to `activity.getPresenceObject` method.
+So you just need a call to the `activity.getPresenceObject` method.
 If everything goes well, you will retrieve a presence object.
 That's a way to indicate that you're connected to a server.

 The `createSharedActivity` on this object allow you to create a new shared activity.
 You must pass as parameter the type of the activity so Sugarizer could display the right icon in the neighborhood view.
 Then you receive the unique identifier of the share in the `groupId` parameter of the callback.